 As investment cycles in the clean energy sector run for about 25 years, the time to act is now.
 The European Clean Hydrogen Alliance will help build up a robust pipeline of investments.

 The alliance will establish an investment agenda and support the scaling up of the hydrogen value chain across Europe.
 The alliance will play a crucial role in facilitating and implementing the actions of the new European hydrogen strategy and in particular its investment agenda.
 An industry blueprint estimates investments of €430 billion until 2030.
 It will also be important in the context of the new energy system integration strategy.
 Six roundtables operate in thematic working groups, responsible for the operational work of the alliance.

 The alliance should support scaling up production and demand for renewable and low-carbon hydrogen, coordinate action, and provide a broad forum to engage civil society.

 The European Clean Hydrogen Alliance was announced as part of the new industrial strategy for Europe in March 2020.
 It is part of efforts to accelerate the decarbonisation of industry and maintain industrial leadership in Europe.
 Hydrogen was also among the key strategic value chains identified by the Strategic Forum for Important Projects of Common European Interest.
 See their final report below.

 26-27 November 2020 - European Hydrogen Forum

-23 October -13 November 2020 - Call for expressions of interest to participate at a European Clean Hydrogen Alliance round table closed
+23 October -13 November 2020 - Call for participation in European Clean Hydrogen Alliance round table closed

 10 March 2020 - European Clean Hydrogen Alliance announced in the new industrial strategy for Europe